Perimenopause: Practical Tips to Ease Symptoms and Feel More Like Yourself

 Although estrogen and progesterone levels are dropping during perimenopause, the decline tends to occur erratically rather than uniformly.
 This hormone fluctuation generally means that perimenopause symptoms arise and ease off randomly without any warning or recognizable pattern.

 Certain lifestyle factors, such as stress, excessive alcohol consumption, ultra-processed food, and smoking can also increase the intensity of perimenopause symptoms.
-Whereas, healthy life choices can ease the journey through perimenopause.
+On the other hand, healthy life choices can significantly ease the journey through perimenopause.

 How to Manage Your Perimenopause Symptoms?

 Recent research has largely debunked the risks previously linked to menopause hormone therapy (MHT), and it is now more widely recognized than ever as one of the most effective ways to treat perimenopause symptoms.
-However, the benefits and risks of MHT are dependent on receiving the right type of hormone therapy for you.
+However, the benefits and risks of MHT are dependent on receiving the right type of hormone therapy for you, and not all types and doses of MHT are suitable for every woman.

-If you are considering hormone therapy to treat perimenopause symptoms, consider scheduling a consultation with a Menopause Coach or Gynecologist to understand what will suit you and your symptoms, your overall health, and your medical history.
-(Although helpful in other ways, local GPs are generally not equipped with the necessary updated research to do this.)
+So, if you're considering hormone therapy to treat perimenopause symptoms, consider scheduling a consultation with a Menopause Coach or Gynecologist to understand what will suit you and your symptoms, your overall health, and your medical history.

 That being said, whether you choose MHT or the natural route through menopause, the following lifestyle changes have also been proven to help ease several perimenopause symptoms.